luthfan-tech/luthfan-tech/README.md

-#Hello everyone,
-The name's Lutfan.
-I’ve completed my 12th and will be joining B.Tech in Computer Science.
-Over the past year I’ve been working on AI automation projects and actively pushing code to GitHub.
-I’m strong in Python and comfortable with SQL, basic networking, databases, and Kali Linux.
-Along with my degree, I’m aiming to grow into a cybersecurity enthusiast and eventually a penetration tester.
-I enjoy building projects, learning how to communicate better, consistently improving myself and connecting with others.
+## About

+Hi, I’m **Lutfan Mohammed Asif**, a first-year B.Tech CSE student and self-driven developer.
+I’m currently focused on Python, basic full‑stack development, and cybersecurity fundamentals while building real projects and keeping a consistent GitHub streak.

+I’m comfortable with Python, SQL/MySQL, basic networking, databases, and Kali Linux, and I’m gradually exploring tools and concepts that will help me grow into a strong cybersecurity practitioner and, over time, a penetration tester.
+I care about clean, practical learning, clear communication, and using projects to document my progress rather than exaggerate it.

 ## 🌐 Socials: